-In short, quinoa looks slightly better than rice for weight loss but only by a tiny margin.
-It might be smart to eat some of both from time to time.
+In short, quinoa should be slightly better than rice for weight loss but only by a tiny margin.
+It might be good to eat both from time to time.

 Quinoa vs oatmeal

-The vitamins and minerals in oats are also a lot higher.
-Oats also have more protein (16.9 grams) and more fiber (10.6 grams) than cooked quinoa.
+The same raw oats also tend to contain more vitamins, minerals, protein (16.9 grams), and fiber (10.6 grams) than cooked quinoa

 Quinoa vs couscous

-The protein levels from these 2 dishes are very close.
-3.8 grams per 100 grams vs the 4.4 grams in quinoa.
+The protein levels from these two dishes are very close too.
+Couscous contains around 3.8 grams of protein per 100 grams vs the 4.4 grams in quinoa.

 Quinoa is richer in vitamins and minerals than couscous.
-All of this together means that quinoa is slightly better for weight loss.
+All things considered, quinoa is likely slightly better for weight loss than couscous.

 |Values per 100g||Quinoa (Boiled)||Brown Rice (Boiled)||Oatmeal (Dry)||Couscous (Boiled)|